christine-phunt/Book-app/readme.md

 Inside that folder, there is a:
 - `README.md` - The documentation for that pattern; what it is, how to use it, etc.
-- `examples/` - Contains a bare-bones implementation of the pattern, and a more in-depth example implementation.
+- `examples/` - Contains examples of implementation.